 The awards fill a gap in Australia, which does not have an entire awards show dedicated to contemporary live music.
 Considering live performance is now the most significant revenue stream for many Australian artists, and with the contemporary live music industry worth billions, this is a side of the industry that we believe deserves the focus, just as recorded sales, songwriting credits and radio play do in other award shows around the country.

 Who is behind the awards?

-Decisions for the NLMAs, such as the delegation of our elected judging panel, are made by 11 Board Members, who represent different areas of the music industry around the country.
+Decisions for the NLMAs, such as the delegation of our elected judging panel, are made by 10 Advisory Board Members, who represent different areas of the music industry around the country.
 This includes music bodies like APRA and Q Music alongside venue & festival bookers, artist managers, media and musicians themselves.
+They are:

 Who is eligible to be nominated for the awards?

 If you or your band have played a concert in Australia between 1st September 2020 and 30th June 2023, you’re eligible for nomination in the National Live Music Awards.
 Music venues who have been active during this period, as well as music festivals that have taken place between these dates, will also be eligible for their respective awards.

 Head HERE to nominate!